-The progression of cardiac dysfunction was monitored echocardiographically to estimate morphologic and functional alterations during the development of HF.
-Hemodynamic studies performed one week after the last administration of DOX, also showed the presence of systolic and diastolic dysfunction in DOX-HF animals.
-In addition, as contractile dysfunction in papillary muscles is most often not evident from changes in baseline performance of muscles that are contracting at low stimulating frequencies, but rather is evident based on an impaired response to increased frequencies (Endoh 2004), contractility-frequency relationships were performed.
-We found that although baseline performance of normal and DOX-HF muscles was similar, contrary to the former, the latter showed decreased contractility to increased frequencies, indicating contractile dysfunction and reduced contractile reserve.
+contracting at low stimulating frequencies, but rather on an impaired response to increased frequencies (Endoh 2004), contractility-frequency relationships were studied.
+We found that although baseline performance of normal and DOX-HF muscles was similar, contrary to the former, the latter showed decreased contractility to increased frequencies, indicating contractile dysfunction and a reduced contractile reserve.

-Positive inotropic and lusitropic effects of ET-1 have been previously described by several authors in various experimental preparations, although the magnitude of the effects varied among distinct animal species (Endoh 1998).
-Rabbits are one of the most sensitive animals to ET-1, which was one of the reasons for carrying out the experiments in this species.
-The magnitude of positive inotropic and lusitropic effects obtained in the present study is consonant with previously published data in rabbit papillary muscles (Li et al. 1991, Leite-Moreira and Bras-Silva 2004, Leite-Moreira et al. 2003, Bras-Silva and Leite-Moreira 2006).
+Positive inotropic and lusitropic effects of ET-1 have been previously described by several authors in experimental preparations, although various the magnitude of the effects varied among distinct animal species (Endoh et al. 1998).
+Rabbits belong to the most sensitive animals to ET-1, which was one of the reasons for carrying out the experiments in this species.
+The magnitude of positive inotropic and lusitropic effects obtained in the present study is in agreement with previously published data on rabbit papillary muscles (Li et al. 1991, Leite-Moreira et al. 2003, Leite-Moreira and Bras-Silva 2004, Bras-Silva and Leite-Moreira 2006).
 These inotropic and lusitropic effects of ET-1 were maintained after damaging EE, blocking NO and prostaglandins release and in the DOX-HF group.
-Previous studies in vivo and in vitro showed that the contractile effects of ET-1 were increased (Li and Rouleau 1996), attenuated (Mollmann et al. 2006), maintained (Bras-Silva and Leite-Moreira 2006) or even reversed (Kelso et al. 1996, Thomas et al. 1996, MacCarthy et al. 2000) in the presence of HF.
-This difference could be explained by the different methodological approaches, different animal species and different experimental models of HF.
+Previous studies in vivo and in vitro showed that the contractile effects of ET-1 were increased (Li and Rouleau 1996), attenuated (Möllmann et al. 2006), maintained (Bras-Silva and Leite-Moreira 2006) or even reversed (Kelso et al. 1996, Thomas et al. 1996, MacCarthy et al. 2000) in the presence of HF.
+This difference could be explained by the different methodological approaches, different animal species and various experimental models of HF.

-In the present study, we therefore observed that despite the occurrence of baseline contractile dysfunction in failing hearts, baseline performance of papillary muscles was similar in control and doxorrubicin-treated animals.
-Furthermore, these muscles exhibited the same inotropic and lusitropic response to ET-1, but a distinct inotropic response to increasing stimulation rates, closer to the physiologic range.
+In the present study, we therefore observed that despite the occurrence of baseline contractile dysfunction in failing hearts, baseline performance of papillary muscles was similar in control and doxorubicin-treated animals.
+Furthermore, these muscles exhibited the same inotropic and lusitropic response to ET-1, but a distinct inotropic response to increasing stimulation rates, closer to the physiological range.
 The negative force-frequency relationship is a well-known feature of the failing myocardium that can be at least partially attributed to disturbed calcium homeostasis and energy imbalance (Endoh 2004).
 On the other hand, the contractile response to ET-1 involves distinct cellular mechanisms, which might explain its similar effects in the normal and failing myocardium.
 Furthermore, ET-1 has the ability to increase cardiac contractile efficiency by lowering ATPase activity (McClellan et al. 1996) and oxygen consumption (Takeuchi et al. 2001) and was considered essential for the contractile efficiency of the failing myocardium (Sakai et al. 1996).

-With regard to the effects of ET-1 on the diastolic properties of the myocardium, we found that the decrease in resting tension (increase in myocardial distensibility) observed after an afterloaded twitch in presence of ET-1 was not present in the failing myocardium.
-We also confirmed that damaging the EE also blocked this effect confirming previous observations (Bras-Silva and Leite-Moreira 2006).
-In previous studies we have also shown that this effect of ET-1 on myocardial distensibility was mediated by ET_A receptor stimulation (Leite-Moreira et al. 2003), and dependent of endothelial ET{B1} receptor's activity, even if the direct stimulation of either endothelial ET{B1} or myocardial ET{B2} receptors did not elicit any effect on this parameter (Bras-Silva and Leite-Moreira 2006).
-If we take into account that endocardial endothelium is dysfunctional in the DOX-HF model (Bras-Silva et al. 2006) and that the acute effects of ET-1 on myocardial distensibility are blocked when the EE is damaged, it seems plausible that the blunted effects of ET-1 on myocardial distensibility in the failing myocardium would be explained by EE dysfunction.
+With regard to the effects of ET-1 on the diastolic properties of the myocardium, we found that the decrease in resting tension (increase in myocardial distensibility) observed after an afterloaded twitch in the presence of ET-1 was not present in the failing myocardium.
+We also confirmed that damaging the EE also blocked this effect confirming our previous observations (Bras-Silva and Leite-Moreira 2006).
+In previous studies we have also shown that this effect of ET-1 on myocardial distensibility was mediated by ETA receptor stimulation (Leite-Moreira et al. 2003), and dependent on endothelial ETB1 receptor activity, even if the direct stimulation of either endothelial $ET{B1}$ or myocardial ETB2 receptors did not elicit any effect on this parameter (Bras-Silva and Leite-Moreira 2006).
+If we take into account that endocardial endothelium is dysfunctional in the DOX-HF model (Bras-Silva et al. 2006) and that the acute effects of ET-1 on myocardial distensibility are blocked when the EE is damaged, it seems plausible that the blunted effects of ET-1 on myocardial distensibility in the failing myocardium could be explained by EE dysfunction.